 Not knowing how much they spend

 Does it matter if I spend extra $10 a day?
 I make much more a day!
 But $10 a day makes more than $3600 a year.
-Saving $10 every day, you can invest that money a year after or start a business, finally quit your 9 to 5 job, and start living your dream life much earlier in life than you imagined.
+Saving $10 every day, you can invest that money a year after or start a business, finally quit your 9 to 5 job, and start living your dream life much sooner than you imagined.

 Calculate your monthly budget.
 What do you need to pay for this month and how much?
 Then save as much as it’s comfortable for you to save as soon as you get paid.
 It can be 10%, 5%, even 1% or 70% if you make a lot.
 Put that money aside and live on the rest.
 Sometimes you’ll have to refuse small things like a burger or a cup of coffee-to-go in order not to exceed your monthly budget but it’s worth it!
 This way you develop self-discipline.